 - If the district is doing virtual instruction and the child needs individual support, the conversation between the parent and IEP team should be about what the child needs to be engaged and successful with the virtual learning and what strategies will be in place to meet the child’s needs for hands on services.
 The interventions provided during virtual instruction may look different than the in person services identified in the IEP.

-- Will some services/ instruction be in person if district is in phases 4-6 and doing virtual learning?
+- Will some services/ instruction be in person if district is doing virtual learning?

 - In the event the district is not able to provide in – person, services may need to be suspended and recovery or compensatory education services may need to be provided when districts return to in – person instruction.